libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 # Update Representing DNS Messages in JSON {#jsonescaping}

 This section is not related to EDNS.
-This section updates {{!RFC8427, Section 2.6}}, including erratum 5439, which introduces contradicting MUSTs for escaping of backslashes.
+This section updates {{!RFC8427, Section 2.6}}, including erratum 5439, which introduced contradicting MUSTs for escaping of backslashes.

-In order to represent a DNS name in JSON, it MUST be first converted to textual Presentation format according to {{!RFC1035, Section 5.1}} (called master file format in the referenced document), and the resulting &lt;character-string&gt; subsequently is inserted into JSON as String ({{!RFC8259, Section 7}}).
+In order to solve this contradiction and correctly represent a DNS name in JSON, it MUST be first converted to textual Presentation format according to {{!RFC1035, Section 5.1}} (called master file format in the referenced document), and the resulting &lt;character-string&gt; subsequently is inserted into JSON as String ({{!RFC8259, Section 7}}).

+Note that the previous paragraph prescribes following escaping strategy:
-In other words, in the first step every problematic character (non-printable, backslash, dot within Label, or any octet) is either substituted with the sequence `\DDD`, where `DDD` is the three-digit decimal ASCII code, or in some cases (backslash, dot, any printable character) just prepended with a backslash.
+In the first step every problematic character (non-printable, backslash, dot within Label, or any octet) is either substituted with the sequence `\DDD`, where `DDD` is the three-digit decimal ASCII code, or in some cases (backslash, dot, any printable character) just prepended with a backslash.
 In the second step, every quote (`"`) and backslash (`\`) in the resulting &lt;character-string&gt; is prepended with another backslash.
-As a consequence, the JSON escaping sequence `\uXXXX` (where `XXXX` is a hexadecimal Unicode code) is never needed.
+Note that the JSON escaping sequence `\uXXXX` (where `XXXX` is a hexadecimal Unicode code) is thus never needed.

+Moreover, following requirements from {{!RFC8427}} still hold:
 The name MUST be represented as an absolute Fully-Qualified Domain Name.
 Internationalized Domain Name (IDN) labels MUST be expressed in their A-label form, as described in {{!RFC5890}}.